ABELaboratory/webpage/content/activities/Publishers_meeting_FEP_03022022.md

 ## How to cope with backlist titles?  (slide 1)

-Presentation to Federation of European Publisher's (FEP) – Accessibility working group meeting on 2023 february 3rd.
+Presentation to Federation of European Publishers (FEP) – Accessibility working group meeting on 2023 february 3rd.

 ## Partenaires (slide 2)

-ABE Lab is a project coordonated by EDRLa, partners are Foudazione LIA and KB national library of the Netherlands.
+ABE Lab is a project coordinated by EDRLa, partners are Foudazione LIA and KB national library of the Netherlands.
 It is funded by Creative Europe.

 ## Context (slide 3)